 Overnight Shipping $500 1 business day

-When a customer from the relevant region orders a violin and a piano, the shipping fees are combined.
+When a customer from the relevant region orders a violin and a piano, the shipping rates are combined.

 Tip: In the above example, the delivery times are identical, so they're displayed at checkout.
 If they are not identical, no delivery times are displayed.